viljenna/Contacts-app/README.md

 Update your own ip address:

--lisatiedot.tsx-file (lines 62 and 117)
+- lisatiedot.tsx-file (lines 62 and 117)

--yhteystiedotSlice.ts (lines 6 and 19)
+- yhteystiedotSlice.ts (lines 6 and 19)

 ## Run the code